kaneeastertennis/hugo-repo/content/fragments/about.md

 received a tennis scholarship to the University of Louisville where I received a Bachelors in Chemical Engineering.
 After travelling for a year, I made my final stop in Whitby, Ontario in 2001 where I still call home today.

-I am now the current Head Pro of the [Oshawa Tennis Club](http://www.oshawatennisclub.com/) and a certified Club Pro 1 with Tennis Canada.
+From 1996 to 2005, I represented the Eastern Caribbean and St. Lucia in the Davis Cup I am now the current Head Pro of the [Oshawa Tennis Club](http://www.oshawatennisclub.com/) and a certified Club Pro 1 with Tennis Canada.